Graduate Diploma in Education (Early Childhood)

 - Campus: Bundoora campus

 Early childhood years are the most critical in terms of human development and growth.

 Develop your understanding of how young children learn the skills they need for life.
-Learn how early childhood teachers link theories with practice and build on children’s creativity, problem solving and innovation by employing emerging technologies in curriculum design.
+Learn how early childhood teachers link theories with practice and build on children’s creativity, problem solving and innovation by using emerging technologies in curriculum design.